RomlinGroup/Flatpack/README.md

 Welcome, brave explorer!
 We are still in stealth mode (of sorts), but we are glad you found us.

-Flatpack is an open-source project that focuses on micro language models and model compression.
-These models range from 10 million to 10 billion parameters and are stored in standardised flatpacks (FPKs).
-We started Flatpack to enhance our internal working processes with AI.
+Flatpack is an open-source project dedicated to micro language models and model compression.
+These models vary in size, ranging from 10 million to 10 billion parameters, and are packaged in standardised formats known as flatpacks (FPKs).
+We initiated Flatpack to improve our internal workflows when working with AI and ML.

 ## Elevator pitch